CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/_index.md

 {{< figure src="/images/netq/install-onprem-basic-300.png" width="600">}}

 For the cloud solution, the NetQ Agent function is exactly the same, transmitting collected data, but instead sends it to the NetQ Collector containing only the aggregation and forwarding application.
 The NetQ Collector then transmits this data to Cumulus Networks cloud-based infrastructure for further processing and storage.
 This data is then provided for display through the same user interfaces as the on-premises solution.
-In this solution, the browser interface can be pointed to the local NetQ Cloud Appliance or Virtual Machine, or directly to *netq.cumulusnetworks.com*.
+In this solution, the browser interface can be pointed to the local NetQ Cloud Appliance or VM, or directly to *netq.cumulusnetworks.com*.

 {{< figure src="/images/netq/install-cloud-basic-300.png" width="700">}}